mysociety/local-intelligence-hub/README.md

 4. Make sure the Python Debugger extension is installed by opening the "Extensions" panel on the left hand side and searching for "ms-python.debugpy".

-5. In the "Run and Debug" section of the VSCode left-hand navigation, run the "App" configuration to start the Mapped application.
+5. In the "Run and Debug" section of the VSCode left-hand navigation, run the "Run Mapped!" configuration to start the Mapped application.

 6. Visit http://localhost:3000 in your browser to access Mapped.